-Previous period's figures have been regrouped/reclassified, wherever necessary, to confirm to current i) The Company has not been declare wilful defaulter by any bank or financial institution.
+Previous period's figures have been regrouped/reclassified, wherever necessary, to confirm to current period's classification.

-The Company has presented these standalone financial information (for all the periods presented there in) in accordance with the requirement of Schedule III - of the Companies Act, 2013 including amendments thereto, effective from April 01,2021.
+The Company has presented these standalone financial information ( for all the periods presented there in ) in accordance with the requirement of Schedule III - of the Companies Act, 2013 including amendments thereto, effective from April 01,2021.